 The older my kids get, the busier the Christmas season becomes.

-Last year I had planned all kinds of fun ideas for us to do, but because our school district’s winter break didn’t begin until Christmas Eve, we didn’t get to do a lot of them.
+A couple of years ago, I had planned all kinds of fun ideas for us to do; but because our school district’s winter break didn’t begin until Christmas Eve, we didn’t get to do a lot of them.

 Here’s what I’m learning.